jimothych/LineFollowingCar/README.md

 # LineFollowingCar
 Group project with friends.
 Included in this repo is the Arduino code for our car.
-The car uses a PID to follow a line.
+The car uses a [PID](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) to follow a line.
 Inspiration taken from [DonnyCraft1's PIDArduino lib](https://github.com/DonnyCraft1/PIDArduino/tree/master).

+PID tuning instructions can be found [here](https://pidexplained.com/how-to-tune-a-pid-controller/).

 ## Demo